Skip to content

 To further increase the coverage of the module graph, non-standard files other than JavaScript and TypeScript modules should be included as well.
 For instance, .mdx and .astro files can import each other, internal modules and external dependencies.

 Knip includes basic “compilers” for a few common file types (Astro, MDX, Svelte, Vue).
-Knip does not include actual compilers for reasons of potential incompatibility with the existing compiler, and dependency size.
-Knip allows to override them with the compilers in your project, and add additional ones for other file types.
+These are lightweight regex-based extractors, not actual compilers.
+You can override the built-in compilers with your project’s actual compiler, and add additional ones for other file types.

 Why are the exports of my .vue files not used?